FREQUENTLY ASKED QUESTIONS

 ➔ What will my kids be doing on Sunday morning?

 We invite families to join us for elder-led prayer at 9 am and then group bible study/Sunday School begins at 10 am.
 We use The Gospel Project, which is an in-depth but age appropriate curriculum that walks through the entire bible over a three-year span.
 Corporate worship begins at 11 am and we invite families to worship together.
-We provide a nursery during Sunday school and worship for kids up to age 4.
+We provide a nursery during worship for kids up to age 4.
 We also have an overflow/cry room that is equipped with sound and video of the service and this room is located just outside the doors to the auditorium.

 ➔ How do I become a member of Cornerstone?

 Membership is taken seriously at CBC.
 Anyone can walk an aisle, or sign a card, but Cornerstone membership requirements reflect our church’s commitment to be an involved part of the congregation.
 Membership entails a credible public profession of faith, an interview with one or more of our Elders, a desire to serve as part of the Body of Christ, and finally, Church body approval.
 If you are interested in becoming a member of our church, please see one of our Elders.